makpan2019/best-repo-ever/README.md

 # best-repo-ever
-Test ...text for trailhead
-Hello This is trial text for Trailhead
+This is merge conflict check